pavittarsingh315/Project-Darkstar-Backend-Dev/README.md

 2. Created administration routes.
 3. Created a whole system for banning users.
 This is the only route under admin routes
 4. Created a login system using jwt.
 Both normal login and token login are implemented.
 Also created a token interface for tokens.

+## Eigth Commit

+1. Implemented Swagger documentation.
+2. Created documentation for each route we currently have.